 Here are some ideas for using old paper as gift wrap.

 Newspapers and magazines get old real quick, but they can make unique, organic gift wraps.
-Old newspapers and maps add a vintage touch to a gift, and their large size ensures they cover up more space.
+Old newspapers and maps add a vintage touch to a gift; their large size ensures they cover up more space.
 A single newspaper sheet can be enough to wrap up a small gift.
 You can add a creative touch by making rosettes with the newspaper.

-Music sheets are smaller than that of a newspaper, so they are ideal for tiny presents.
+Music sheets are smaller than a newspaper, so they are ideal for tiny presents.
 However, you can join individual sheets with Washi tape and some patience to create a large wrapping paper.
 Using your old sheet music to wrap a gift gives it a personal touch as valuable as the present itself.

 When you buy cereal, you may not know it, but you are buying sustainable gift boxes as well.
 Save the empty boxes, and you can get a year-round supply of eco-friendly gift boxes.

-Another paper product that can be a constant supply of repurposed wrapping paper is the bread bag or brown paper bags groceries come in.
+Another paper product that can be a constant supply of repurposed wrapping paper is the bread bag or brown paper bags in which groceries come in.
 You can paint or decorate both for a grocery bag wrapper with a difference.

 The Japanese art of wrapping items with fabric is called furoshiki.
 The wrapping not only serves as an elegant presentation but also a carrier.
 You can borrow the furoshiki wrapping idea to wrap gifts in eco-friendly ways.
 One benefit of fabric gift wrap is that the wrapping itself can be a gift.

 A silk scarf is lightweight and may not be suitable as both a covering for heavy boxes and a carrier.
 This is because it may not pull the weight adequately.
-However, if you don't intend to use the scarf as a bag, you won’t have any problems wrapping it around any item regardless of weight.
+However, if you don't intend to use the scarf as a bag, you won’t have any problems wrapping it around any item, regardless of weight.

 Cotton fabrics are also an eco-friendly gift wrap option.
 You may find it more suitable for both functions of furoshiki wrapping.